18F/gcp-appengine-template/README.md

 =============================
 This is a simple app that uses ActiveRecord to store a "blog" in a db.

-To test locally, run `cd rails-example && bundle install && bin/rails server`.
+To test locally, have ruby/bundler installed and run `cd rails-example && bundle install && bin/rails server`.

 .NET Core / App Engine
 ======================
 This is a simple app that creates a list of URLs for "blogs" in a database.
 This may change, but for now, you must use the netcoreapp2.1 framework for applications deployed into App Engine.
+It uses KMS to store antiforgery keys, and has basic auth enabled.

 To test locally, `cd dotnet-example && dotnet run`.
 This will operate on a local `blogging.db` sqlite db.